 POST feed request asks the server for the feed's posts.

-The reason why we say that this does not affect the initial rendering is because Spotlight is "done" the moment its JS loads in the page.
+The reason why we say that this does not affect the initial rendering is that Spotlight is "done" the moment its JS loads on the page.
 From then on, it will show the grey flashing boxes to indicate that it's loading the posts.
 When the